Demographics of the Czech Republic: Ethnic groups

-The majority of the million inhabitants of the Czech Republic are ethnically and linguistically Czech (95%).
+The majority of the inhabitants of the Czech Republic are ethnically and linguistically Czech (95%).
 They are descendants of Slavic people from the Black Sea-Carpathian region who settled in Bohemia, Moravia and parts of present-day Austria in the 6th century AD.
 Other ethnic groups include Germans, Romani people, Poles, and Hungarians.
 Historical minorities like Germans and Poles are declining due to assimilation.
 There is also a growing community from Vietnam.
 Other ethnic communities like Greeks, Turks, Italians, and Yugoslavs are found in Prague.
 Since the dissolution of Czechoslovakia, Slovaks living in the Czech Republic have comprised roughly 3% of the population.

 There are different groups of national and ethnic minorities in the Czech Republic.
 The only "old minority" is Poles in the Trans-Olza region, while the "new minorities" are scattered among the majority population (generally in the larger towns).
 While some of the minorities have the whole social structure of Czech society (Poles, Slovaks, Greeks and Ukrainians), other represent only some of the social groups (i.e. Russian newcomers of middle class, and Romani people who generally represent the underclass).